 When you book onto a CEC programme we will use your details to:

-- Deliver our contract to provide training to you;
+- Deliver training to you;

 - Contact you with regard to any matter arising from your booking or attendance at our event;